mansam/fossbox/content/imnotlistening-updating-empathy.md

 Author: imnotlistening
 Tags: legacy, foss@rit
 Category: legacy
-Summary: Looks like the best course of action is to add support to Empathy or Sugar to ...
+Summary: Looks like the best course of action is to add support to Empathy or Sugar to properly interface a video chat app into sugar.
+How exactly this will be done is not completely clear to me yet but here are the possibilities I have seen.  # Modify And Add To The Empathy Code Base  Sugar communicates with its activities via DBus.
+DBus is an IPC mechanism which allows the SUgar shell to pass commands via remote method calls to a running application.
+In order to make Empathy a proper sugar activity, i ...

 Looks like the best course of action is to add support to Empathy or Sugar to properly interface a video chat app into sugar.
 How exactly this will be done